Tate Modern

 Tate Modern is an art gallery in London, housing the United Kingdom's national collection of international modern and contemporary art (created from or after 1900).
 It forms part of the Tate group together with Tate Britain, Tate Liverpool and Tate St Ives.
 It is located in the former Bankside Power Station, in the Bankside area of the London Borough of Southwark.

 Tate Modern is one of the largest museums of modern and contemporary art in the world.
 As with the UK's other national galleries and museums, there is no admission charge for access to the collection displays, which take up the majority of the gallery space, whereas tickets must be purchased for the major temporary exhibitions.

-Due to the COVID-19 pandemic the museum was closed for 173 days in 2020, and attendance plunged by 77 per cent to 1,432,991.
-However, it recovered strongly in 2022, with 3,883,160 visitors, making it the third most visited in Britain and the fourth-most visited art museum in the world.
+In 2025, it had 4,514,266 visitors, making it the fourth most popular attraction and the most popular art gallery in the United Kingdom.

 The nearest railway and London Underground station is Blackfriars, which is 550 yards (0.5 km) from the gallery.